From Please Bless by Tanya Davis

 We bring the eggnog and Chex mix.
 Don’t forget the Worcestershire.
 (I never have Worcestershire.)
 Another year has passed and I didn’t bring the kids some figgy pudding.
 The recipe, which calls for brandy, cognac and rum, totally stressed me out.
 All that alcohol.
 All that money for something that probably tastes bad.
 It also requires grated ginger and fresh nutmeg.
 Are you kidding me?
 The stuff in the McCormick bottles isn’t good enough?

 Suddenly, it’s me who isn’t good enough.

 There are so many appearances to keep up with at Christmastime.
 For example, I bought my son some nice, over-priced burgundy pants to wear to the school Christmas program.
 It’s such a beautiful, old-world kind of event called Letters and Carols.
-The Catholics really know how to celebrate Christmas.
-I don’t think I will ever convert, but I am grateful to attend with my husband and kids week after week, year after year.
+Catholics really know how to celebrate Christmas.
+I don’t know if I will ever convert, but I think about it and I am grateful to attend with my husband and kids week after week, year after year.
 As one of my Protestant friend’s wrote on Facebook:

 “I enjoyed once again attending Christmas Eve Mass.
 The streets are deserted late at night, yet there were hundreds of people packed into the church.
 The bells are so welcoming.
 They do not skip church because it’s Christmas, but they flock to the church because it’s Christmas!

 But, the burgundy pants.
 They almost ruined our lives.

 “I cant believe you’re making me wear these pants!” he groaned.
 “They’re so tight.
 They’re so stupid!”